 In the not too distant future, the best option may be to recover the materials that wind turbines are made of to produce new ones.

-Even with a greater environmental impact than simple reuse, this could become an important waste management solution that could lead to saturation.
+Even with a greater environmental impact than simple reuse, this could become an important solution for waste management that could lead to saturation.

 The road to thermoplastics